-Nestled in the dense forest of Bac Kan, 230 kilometres north from Hanoi, Ba Be Lake is Vietnam’s largest body of fresh water (650 hectares).
-It was formed around 200 million years ago and comprises of three mountain lakes joining together via wide channels.
-In the language of Tay ethnic minority, Ba Be simply means “Three Lakes”.
+Nestled in the dense forest of Bac Kan, 230 kilometers north from Hanoi, Ba Be Lake is Vietnam’s largest body of fresh water (650 hectares).
+It was formed around 200 million years ago and comprises three mountain lakes joining together via wide channels.
+In the language of the Tay ethnic minority, Ba Be simply means “Three Lakes”.

 While on the lake, I noticed some floating bottles.
-As first they irritated me as I mistook them for plastic waste.
+At first, they irritated me as I mistook them for plastic waste.
 But our boatman-cum-fisherman explained that they are actually fishing nets.
-For generations, Tay fishermen have honed their fishing skill.
+For generations, Tay fishermen have honed their fishing skills.
 Overfishing is prohibited and only sustainable techniques, such as gill netting are allowed.

-As our boat travelled upstream, I recalled about the trip to Trang An.
-The scenery is somewhat similar, with forested limestone pinnacles flank either side of the river.
-The water also changed from emerald colour to a mud green tone.
+As our boat traveled upstream, I recalled the trip to Trang An.
+The scenery is somewhat similar, with forested limestone pinnacles flanking both sides of the river.
+The water also changed from an emerald color to a mud-green tone.
 The only difference is probably the strong current which forces the boatman to use the motor.
 After 20 minutes, Puong Cave appeared and I was literally in awe.

 Standing in front of Puong Cave, I felt as though I was facing a giant shark.
 Its jaw-like entrance is gigantic and packed with marked stalactites.
-The entrance opens up to a very large space which measures about 300 metres wide and 30 metres high.
-There are also countless of stalagmites, crags and crevasses, making the karst cave an ideal home for tens of thousands of bats.
+The entrance opens up to a very large space that measures about 300 meters wide and 30 meters high.
+There are also countless stalagmites, crags, and crevasses, making the karst cave an ideal home for tens of thousands of bats.

 - So far, a private vehicle is the most convenient and fastest way to Ba Be Lake.
-The nearest town is Bac Kan Township located approximately 50 kilometres to the southeast.
+The nearest town is Bac Kan Township located approximately 50 kilometers to the southeast.

-- There are several accommodations within the vicinity of the national park, ranging from homestays to hotel.
+- There are several accommodations within the vicinity of the national park, ranging from homestays to hotels.

-- All the above-mentioned attractions are reachable by boat.
-A boat trip usually takes half-a-day (depends on how fast you go) and costs around 800.000 VND (per boat).
+- All the attractions mentioned above are reachable by boat.
+A boat trip usually takes half a day (depending on how fast you go) and costs around 800.000 VND (per boat).
 Hotel receptionists or hosts at the homestay can arrange the trip.

 - From the wharf, there is a 20-minutes hike to Dau Dang Waterfall.
 The path is highly uneven, thus comfortable shoes are required.